saagar-parikh/image-enhancement-verilog/README.md

  </tr>
 </table>

-## Comparing the performance of the Algorithms
+## Performance Comparison of the Algorithms
 * **Peak Signal to Noise Ratio (PSNR)**: It uses the mean squared error of all the pixels between the two images to compute an expression.
 * The higher the PSNR value, the better the image enhancement.
 * We compare the PSNR value of all the 4 new images with an enhanced image obtained using an advanced, inbuilt image processing function on MATLAB.